bungle-bear/bungle-bear.github.io/raiding.md

 healing them can wait until after you've attended to more important matters (like doing DPS).

-Fourth, healing during "progression", when your party is still learning a raid, should be more conservative.
-Players will inevitably make mistakes and take damage that they could have avoided.
+Fourth, healers need to be flexible.
+Damage in raids can be divided into two categories.
+First, there is *avoidable* damage, which only affects players when they fail mechanics.
+Second, there is *unavoidalbe* damage, which affects players no matter what they do.
+Unavoidable damage is very predictable, and so it's advisable to work out a plan for healing this.
+But avoidable damage is less predictable, because it depends on players' actions.
+Therefore, although it's good to have a healing plan, you shouldn't stick too rigidly to it.
-It's not acceptable to simply let them die and then blame them for failing the mechanics.
+It's not acceptable to simply let people die and then blame them for failing the mechanics.
-Even if you're not the one at fault, you will serve your party and yourself better if you do what you can to keep them alive, even if this mean healing in a sub-optimal way.
+Even if you're not the one at fault, you will serve your party and yourself better if you do what you can to keep them alive, even if this means departing from your optimal healing plan.

-I could go on and on, but tha't probably enough for starters.
+As they say, "healers adjust".

 ## Group Coordination ##